Egypt country profile

 332 BC - Alexander the Great, of ancient Macedonia, conquers Egypt, founds Alexandria.
 A Macedonian dynasty rules until 31 BC.

-31 BC - Egypt comes under Roman rule; Queen Cleopatra commits suicide after Octavian's army defeats her forces.
+31 BC - Egypt comes under Roman rule.
+Queen Cleopatra commits suicide after Octavian's army defeats her forces.

-33 AD - Christianity comes to Egypt, and by 4th century has largely displaced Egyptian religion.
+33 AD - Christianity comes to Egypt, and by 4th century has largely displaced the Egyptian religion.

 4th-6th centuries - Roman province of Egypt becomes part of the Byzantine or eastern Roman Empire.